siadat/netmatch/README.md

 Notice that p1.log3 moved further down in the timeline, from time=5 to time=7.
 When p1.EVENT happens, Process 1 is blocked for 2 time-units and p1.log3 is not executed until p2.EVENT is executed as well.

-To acheive this in Syncnet, Process 1 should send a match request with key=EVENT before p1.log3, and Process 2 should send a match request with key=EVENT before p2.log5
+To achieve this in Syncnet, Process 1 should send a match request with key=EVENT before p1.log3, and Process 2 should send a match request with key=EVENT before p2.log5

+Feel free to open an issue if you think you don't understand it yet, or send a PR if you have good explanations and examples.

 ## Concepts